On the (Classical and Quantum) Fine-Grained Complexity of Approximate CVP and Max-Cut: Faster algorithms for

-Note that in the above theorem, when $\gamma$ is some function of $n$, the dependence on $\gamma$ in the time complexity of the gap Max-Cut will be hidden in $o(1)$.
+Note that in the above theorem, when $\varsigma / \varepsilon$ is an increasing function of $n$, the dependence on $\gamma$ in the time complexity of the gap \maxtwolintwo will be hidden in $o(1)$.
 In addition, an intermediate of the reduction is a quantum algorithm for \gammabinarycvp[2], as noted in the following remark.